okkur/website/content/imprint/content.md

 +++
-# copy from https://about.seetheprogress.com/imprint/ and its respective content file
+# copy from https://about.nzt.ventures/imprint/ and its respective content file
+# Change "Website provided by" name + address + court + register number
 fragment = "content"
 weight = "100"